 Catch-all emails.
 Companies use catch-all email accounts to receive all emails sent to their domain.
 If you try to send an email to [email protected] and leave off the “i” in Bill, it will still get funneled into a catch-all email inbox.
 Although you could technically say, it’s been “delivered,” people don’t always check those email inboxes.
 Also, these mailboxes can quickly become full and bounce.

 Spam traps.
 A lot of spam traps are email addresses that used to be active.
 Since no human being checked those emails, they figured only a spammer would send them anything.
 Spam traps can look just like real email addresses but are instead used to lure spammers in order to block them.

 Role-based emails.
-These are checked by teams of people, like [email protected], [email protected], or [email protected] These email addresses have limited marketing value.
+These are checked by teams of people, like info@, admin@, or mail@.
+These email addresses have limited marketing value.
 All emails you send to them may get deleted in bulk and even marked as spam.